pallets/click/docs/advanced.rst

 .. versionadded:: 2.0

-Starting with click 2.0 it's possible to provide a function that is used for normalizing tokens.
-Tokens are option names, choice values or command values.
-This can be used to implement case insensitive options for instance.
+Starting with click 2.0, it's possible to provide a function that is used for normalizing tokens.
+Tokens are option names, choice values, or command values.
+This can be used to implement case insensitive options, for instance.

-In order to use this feature you need to implement a function that performs the normalization of the token.
-For instance you could have a function that converts the token to lowercase.
-Example:
+In order to use this feature, the context needs to be passed a function that performs the normalization of the token.
+For instance, you could have a function that converts the token to lowercase:

 .. click:example::